e271828e/Flight.jl/docs/notes/design/framework_design.md

 `U()` constructors provide these: `mixture = 0.5`).
 Export-entry defaults were
-rejected: the trim service writes slot values it *solved for* (throttle, elevator) — not declaration constants. `init!` establishes every slot and the trace header captures the result; the concrete service spelling remains with §19.
+rejected: the trim service writes slot values it *solved for* (throttle, elevator) — not declaration constants. `init!` establishes every slot and the trace header captures the result; totality is enforced pre-write at `init!`/commit (§16.6).

 **Staging: one atomic cell per attached device**, in attachment order fixed at build.
 Each cell has a single writer — its own device task — and holds that device's latest